halysongoncalves/Pugnotification/README.md

 # What's New
 *1.8.2

-Support for Android Oreo NotificationChannels
+Support for Android Oreo NotificationChannels.
+Note: This library does not create the NotificationChannel.

 *1.8.1